fredrikfloven/interview-assignment/web/README.md

 # Given more time

-- Retrieve data in chunks, for performance, with something like https://github.com/bvaughn/react-window and https://www.npmjs.com/package/react-window-infinite-loader
+- Retrieve data in chunks, for performance, or lazy load resources with something like https://github.com/bvaughn/react-window and https://www.npmjs.com/package/react-window-infinite-loader
 - Compress retrieved image and show lower res version as thumbnail
 - Obviously make components prettier, according to a spec if applicable
 - Set index to the posts?